m3verma/m3verma.github.io/Python/Learning_Python/Chapter_8.md

 1. Accessed by key, not offset position.
 2. Unordered collections of arbitrary objects.
 3. Variable-length, heterogeneous, and arbitrarily nestable.
-4. Of the category “mutable mapping”
+4. Of the category “mutable mapping”.
 5. Tables of object references (hash tables).

 Common dictionary literals and operations :